-A fifth-generation member of her family to work in the sheep and wool industry in the Hay district, she grew up on her family property 100 kilometres north west of the town.
+A fifth generation member of her family to work in the sheep and wool industry in the Hay district, she grew up on her family property 100 kilometres north west of the town.

-‘I love the variety of the work I do both on the station and behind the lens and knowing that every day I’m contributing to feeding and clothing the world.
+"I love the variety of the work I do both on the station and behind the lens and knowing that every day I’m contributing to feeding and clothing the world.
 I thrive on the active lifestyle, the wide open spaces, the magic of being in the paddock just as the sun’s rising or setting and working with animals."

-‘Through Alix McFarland Photography, I love to capture pure moments in time - telling the stories of Australian food and fibre and celebrating the uniqueness of our landscapes, people and our dynamic regional communities.’
+"Through Alix McFarland Photography, I love to capture pure moments in time - telling the stories of Australian food and fibre and celebrating the uniqueness of our landscapes, people and our dynamic regional communities."